Research Workflows & Documentation

 2. Keeping Experiments Organized as Work Gets Busy

-Some lab notebook apps, like IGOR, go beyond notes and files by integrating lab inventory and SOP management.
+Some digital lab notebooks, like IGOR, go beyond notes and files by integrating lab inventory and SOP management.
 This allows you to see not only what was done, but also with what: which samples were used, which reagents and lots were involved, and which version of a protocol was followed.
 By tracking samples and materials across experiments, you can better understand how different experiments connect and how results relate to each other through shared materials.
 This information is often crucial when results don’t behave as expected, when an experiment needs to be repeated, or when someone else has to take over the work.
 Capturing materials and methods alongside results adds context that is usually difficult to recover later.

 The long-term value of an electronic lab notebook lies in its ability to clearly connect methods, decisions, and data.
 This makes it possible to review, defend, and reproduce the work even long after the experiment has been completed.